glocalcoop/activistnetwork-OLD/README.md

 ==== Events ====

 This is a custom post type created using the [[http://wordpress.org/plugins/events-manager/|Events Manager]] plugin that allows for a creation of global (or shared) events table to display events from all sub-sites on the main site.
-There is a wide variety of optins available through the admin area of the site for customizations on a site by site basis and there are some network wide settings that allows for easier management.
+There is a wide variety of options available through the admin area of the site for customizations on a site by site basis and there are some network wide settings that allows for easier management.

 ==== User Profiles ====